 As in Lambeth, I chronicled the walk with photographs collected afterwards in an online album (Finch 2019b).
 I walked on the afternoon and early evening of Sunday 20 October 2019, from Bank Station northwards to the Regent’s Canal via the Old Street Roundabout, now associated with tech businesses, commemorated in the new street name of Silicon Way (Finch 2019b: DSC_0186–0203, DSC_0207).
 Next I progressed up East Street and New North Road where much Victorian housing once stood, little now remaining, and much twentieth-century social housing stands, some looking decayed (Ibid., DSC_0209–0230, DSC_0236–0237).
 Then I crossed the lively canal surrounded by bright colour to Wilton Square (Ibid., DSC_0231–0234, DSC_0239–0252), still cramped but the houses now prosperous and gentrified.
-After this, I went westwards along the canal to Shepherdess Walk (Ibid., DSC_0268–0284), south to the City Road meeting it by the famous Eagle pub (Ibid., 0285–0290).
+After this, I went westwards along the canal to Shepherdess Walk (Ibid., DSC_0268–0284), south to the City Road meeting it by the famous Eagle pub (Ibid., DSC_0285–0290).
 On the wall in Shepherdess Place due south of the Eagle – historically in Hoxton – two boundary markers survive, dating from 1864 and 1893 and indicating the northern border of the Parish of St Luke, Middlesex (Ibid., DSC_0287–0288).
-As the autumn afternoon light faded, the route led southwards from there through the centre of St Luke’s past Finsbury Baths and the former St Luke’s church (Ibid., DSC_0295–310), crossing Old Street to Whitecross Street, totemic slum area of Gissing’s Workers in the Dawn.
+As the autumn afternoon light faded, the route led southwards from there through the centre of St Luke’s past Finsbury Baths and the former St Luke’s Church (Ibid., DSC_0295–310), crossing Old Street to Whitecross Street, totemic slum area of Gissing’s Workers in the Dawn.
 Finally, I reached Barbican Station via the Golden Lane Estate.
-This walk was entirely to the east of the actual borders of Clerkenwell, the eastern border of which is the line of Aldersgate St and Goswell Road, running up to Angel via (SoL 46: xxii).
+This walk was entirely to the east of the actual borders of Clerkenwell, the eastern border of which is the line of Aldersgate Street and Goswell Road, running up to Angel (SoL 46: xxii).

 The walk and the pictures taken on it can join Gissing’s Demos as evidence of the ‘dun borderland between Hoxton and Islington’.
 Another exhibit is a group of images of the area, chiefly from the period between the 1950s and the 1970s, displayed on the London Metropolitan Archives’ online picture library Collage.
 The area on Old Street, far from the image of ‘Silicon Roundabout’ is the most declined and low-status portion of North London indicated in Demos.
 Emma goes there when she has nothing.
 In 1974, decades after World War Two, Old Street and the junction of Helmet Row next to the former St Luke’s Church building (closed by the Church of England in 1959) contained derelict buildings and suggestions of the 1880s atmosphere Gissing feels no need to conjure in narrating Emma’s move, letting the toponym ‘Old Street’ do the talking (LMA: 61354).